 I’m really trying to keep this short.

 In 2011, while we’d been trying to get him off of any unnecessary meds, we had some fantastic (super sarcastic here) experiences with multiple long-term allergy medications (which usually turned him into a really angry little guy).
 The last one we tried… hoping it would be a double-whammy of Allergy + Asthma relief had the most amazing side effects…crazy/angry to the extreme!!
-This was the 1st med that was a dis-solvable red pill.
+This was the first med that was a dis-solvable red pill.
 After taking him off of this little pill he returned to “our normal” very busy, unpredictable, super smart little guy.

 I started doing a bunch of research after my friend saw me the Monday after that amazing weekend.
 I looked so overwhelmed.
 I felt lost and defeated.
 My friend told me that her son had responded the same way to the allergy medicine and he was also sensitive to dye used in so many foods, Red-40.
 This research led me to http://www.feingold.org, and our life changed.